elliotwutingfeng/NUSCSMODS/_posts/CS3103/2020-09-29-cs3103-lecture-7-iot-protocols-and-application-development.md

 ### Caching
 ![CS3103-7-21.PNG]({{site.baseurl}}/img/CS3103-7-21.PNG)

-- Focus on Max age, proxy uses this data to see if can resent the data
+- Freshness Model: Focus on Max age, proxy uses this data to see if can resent the data
+- Validation model: Check using Etag option
 - Proxy would cache the data and when the HTTP client calls again, it can use the cache provided that the Max age has not timed out